mc-zone/bundle-ensure-webpack-plugin/README.md

 <script src="./entry.bundle.js"></script>
 ```

-Meanwhile if **one of them failed to load, the entry will still be execute and end with throw exception**:
+Meanwhile if **one of them failed to load, the entry will still be executed and end with throw exception**:

 ![image](https://user-images.githubusercontent.com/4403937/27761817-fbd0b6c6-5e96-11e7-8c5e-1fdbc411c0ab.png)